aknackiron/testdroid-documentation/testdroid-cloud-integration/jenkins-plugin/index.md

 To run tests in Bitbar Testing select a target project, upload a new application or/and instrumentation package to that project and define file name in corresponding field.
-If you need to customize projects settings click "Edit project on Testdroid Cloud website" button and it will open Cloud.
+If you need to customize projects settings click "Edit project on Bitbar Testing website" button and it will open Cloud.

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/ric-build-step.png)